sourcegraph/about/content/blogposts/2024/cody-jetbrains-6-0-25-release.md

 ## Compatibility for JetBrains 2024.2 versions

 Earlier this week, new versions of JetBrains IDEs began rolling out including IntelliJ 2024.2 and GoLand 2024.2.
-This update makes the Cody plugin compatible with these 2024.2 versions, so we recommend upgrading Cody if you upgrade your JetBrains IDE to a 2024.2 version.
+This update makes the Cody plugin compatible with these 2024.2 versions, so we recommend upgrading Cody when you upgrade your JetBrains IDE.

 ## Changelog